davidquindoza/parentGuidebook/README.md

 ---

-The idea behind the Parental Guidebook for Computer/Mobile Related Tasks are for my parents to be able to do the things I normally would do for them in the tech side of things.
+The idea behind this website is to act as a guidebook for mobile/computer related tasks using the Jekyll Theme

  This guide aims to be helpful while im not around the house due to work.

+ ---